signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 and raises an `ArgumentException` is raise), and the `BaseDeviceCommand.ControllerKey` must match the device's current `ControllerKey` (or the latter is null).

-The controller key is not checked when the command is sent but when right before the command execution (this is because a previously sent command can change the controller key).
+The controller key is not checked when the command is sent but right before the command execution (this is because a previously sent command can change the controller key).
 If the controller key doesn't match, an [InvalidControllerKeyException](../Device/InvalidControllerKeyException.cs) is set on the command completion.